istreefkerk/ADOPT-AP/README.md

 # ADOPT-AP

 Welcome to the model code of ADOPT-AP.
-No data is included in this repository, but we hope this code is useful in exploring how to couple water and human systems in a agent-based Python environment.
+No data are included in this repository, but we hope this code is useful in exploring how to couple water and human systems in a agent-based Python environment.
 Please note that this model is applied for agro-pastoralists in East Africa specifically - modifications are needed when applying it to other case studies, types of agents and their decisions.

 ## Overview